Acapella (Kelis song): Reception

 The single received universally positive reviews.
 Pitchfork Media gave the song a positive review, rating the track an 8 [out of a possible 10] and saying: "'Acapella' is a smooth, Donna Summer-style track with Kelis as an icy electro queen, a robotic embrace of house's metronomic bliss."
 About.com's "Dance Music" section reviewed the track favorably, calling the song "majestic" and named it its "Song of the Day".
 Entertainment Weekly called the song a "feathery dance-floor delight" and placed the song on its "The MustList" for 2010 whilst Billboard magazine added the song to its 2010's "Best Bits" listing.
 NME magazine also loved the song calling it "the most thrilling tune since "Milkshake" whilst Heat said the "banger" deserves four stars.

 Nick Levine of Digital Spy was more than impressed by the song.
 He said "Will.i.am's been a busy boy lately, but what's the best thing he's done for us – the new Usher single ['OMG']?
 Nah.
 'Meet Me Halfway'?
 Hmm... maybe.
 Signing Kelis...
 Bingo!
 We say this because 'Acapella' is quite possibly the most sublime slice of club pop we'll hear all year.
 Over tub-thumping beats ...
 Kelis delivers a heartfelt tribute to her baby son, Knight.
 'Before you my whole life was acapella', she gushes on the near-hymnal chorus, 'Now a symphony is the only song to sing'.
 The result is so uplifting, so full of energy and emotion, it doesn't just make you want to dance – it makes you want to dance with everyone who's a little bit special to you."
-Fraser McAlpine of BBC Chart Blog was also gushing with praise for the song, saying it's "a song which is itself so sparkling and loveable as to make other pop songs seem un-inspired and un-glorious, even the really good ones.
+Fraser McAlpine of BBC Chart Blog was also gushing with praise for the song, saying it is "a song which is itself so sparkling and loveable as to make other pop songs seem un-inspired and un-glorious, even the really good ones.
 [The] melody has been launched from a throat of pure devotion, and is borne aloft by a host of angelic harmonies."